DerxwnaKapsyla/Pokemon-Essentials/A Useful Folder Full of Useful Things/Check out this Readme.txt

 bug support help if you're using a current version.

 ----------------------------------------------------------------------
-TE02.
+TA02.
 SYSTEM COMPATIBILITY
 ----------------------------------------------------------------------
 This game was created in RPG Maker XP, a computer program that allows you to create RPG-genre games on the computer, compatible for the Computer only.
-As such, Touhoumon Essentials will NOT be compatible with any Game Boy Advance emulator, DS Emulator, or any Handheld emulator of the sort.
+As such, Touhoumon Asteria will NOT be compatible with any Game Boy Advance emulator, DS Emulator, or any Handheld emulator of the sort.
 Please do not ask me how to make it compatible with any emulator, there is no way to do so.

 On the same note, please do not ask me how to play it on an Android Phone/iPhone/Whatever smart phone you may possess.
-The same applies as above, there is no way to play Touhoumon Essentials on a Smartphone.
+The same applies as above, there is no way to play Touhoumon Asteria on a Smartphone.

+While there have been efforts in recent times to get Essentials-made games to work on mobile devices, I am not aware of the process behind this, as Asteria was made as a PC game.
+I cannot help with getting the game working on mobile devices.

 ----------------------------------------------------------------------
-TE03.
+TA03.
 IMPORTANT INFORMATION
 ----------------------------------------------------------------------
-Feel free to get messy with the system files if you wanna rip the kit apart and figure out how things work!
-I may not be able to offer you the most in-depth technical assistance, but I can provide whatever help I can!
-If you break something, though, my best suggestion is to redownload the kit (or better, make a backup somewhere- this is a development kit, why aren't you making more backups as you work?)
+Please do not mess with the system files, they help keep the game running stable.
+If you need something addressed, please send me a message so I can help you- my contact information will be below.
+If you mess with the files, and the game manages to break, I am not responsible for what breaks.
+I will not be able to help you fix the game, and the only advice I can give is to start a new game.

 There are documents in the folder labeled "A Useful Folder Full of Useful Things" which provide information about certain subjects,